‘Lift, please. Hold ... HOLD!’

 She looked down and saw that the coffee was trickling down one side of the cup on to her desk and the papers on it.
 She hadn’t realized she had been squeezing it so hard.
 She shifted her grip slightly and managed to get some of the liquid on her fingers.
 Ouch, it was hot.
 Where were the tissues?
 Oh, there.
 Good.
 By the time she stemmed the flow and placed numerous tissues around the slightly deformed cup of steaming liquid and looked up, Akshay had disappeared.

-With her usual vague sense of skepticism mingled now with an uneasy curiosity as to what this was all about, Trish made her way to her boss’s office.
+an uneasy curiosity as to what this was all about, Trish made her

 ‘Ah, come in, Trish,’ Akshay called out as Trish opened the door.
 She found herself feeling a little irritated by this.
 He had just invited her into his office but was now acting as though she were asking for his permission to enter.
 Bah.
 Idiot MBA-type.